Tips for Recovering from a Bone Graft for Dental Implants

-Most patients we see at Northeast Arkansas Center for Oral and Maxillofacial Surgery will need what is called a bone graft before they can sport their new smile.
-While it may sound like a scary and complicated step, a bone graft is a common step to securing your new smile.
-With our recovery tips, it should be an easy part of your smile journey.
+Most patients we see at Northeast Arkansas Center for Oral and Maxillofacial Surgery will need a bone graft before they can sport their new smile.
+While it may sound like a scary and complicated step, a bone graft is a routine part of securing your new smile.
+With these recovery tips, it should be an easy part of your smile journey.

 What is a bone graft?

-In order to accommodate and structurally support your dental implant, you need to have a sufficient amount of jawbone.
-Unfortunately, if you have experienced bone loss in your jaw due to infection from gum disease or simply as a result of missing teeth, it will be recommended that you have a bone graft to prepare for your implant procedure.
+In order to accommodate and structurally support your dental implant, you need a sufficient amount of jawbone.
+If you have experienced bone loss in your jaw due to infection from gum disease or simply as a result of missing teeth, it will be recommended that you have a bone graft to prepare for your implant procedure.

-A bone graft utilizes bone tissue to repair and rebuild the strength of your jawbone by adding volume and density in the areas where the bone is lacking.
-Most commonly, the bone graft material is taken from another area of your mouth and placed where a small incision has been made to expose the weakened spot.
+A bone graft uses bone tissue to repair and rebuild the strength of your jawbone, adding volume and density in the areas where the bone is lacking.
+Most commonly, the graft material is placed where a small incision has been made to expose the weakened spot.
 The gum tissue is repositioned, and the incision is closed with sutures.
-Over the coming months, the bone graft will heal together with the existing bone structure to form a strong base for your implants.
+Over the coming months, the bone graft heals together with the existing bone to form a strong base for your implants.
+You can read more in our overview of dental bone grafts.

 Tips for Recovering from a Bone Graft for Dental Implants

-A bone graft creates a solid foundation for your dental implants, and a smooth recovery from your bone graft can give your implants the best chance of strength and stability.
+A bone graft creates a solid foundation for your dental implants in Jonesboro, and a smooth recovery gives your implants the best chance of strength and stability.

 Use a Cold Compress and Medication

 Inflammation should be expected after just about any oral procedure, but the increased blood flow to the area is actually good for your healing.
-To help make the swelling a bit more manageable, especially in the first 24 hours following your bone graft procedure, try placing a cold compress on your cheek in 30-minute intervals.
+To make the swelling more manageable, especially in the first 24 hours following your bone graft, try placing a cold compress on your cheek in 30-minute intervals.

-Be sure to take all of your medications as you were directed.
-Over-the-counter pain medications can be utilized to help reduce temporary pain and swelling, while some patients may be prescribed an antibiotic to take before and/or after their procedure.
-This will help to prevent any infection from developing and delaying the healing process.
+Be sure to take all of your medications as directed.
+Over-the-counter pain medications can help reduce temporary pain and swelling, while some patients may be prescribed an antibiotic to take before or after their procedure.
+This helps prevent infection from developing and delaying the healing process.

 Use Caution When Eating and Drinking

-As you can imagine, any procedure that disrupts your teeth, gums, and jaw will likely cause you to modify your eating and drinking habits while you heal.
-Avoid foods that are hard, crunchy, or chewy, as these are most prone to causing pain and could even bring trouble for your sutures or the bone graft itself.
-Foods like applesauce, smoothies, and soups will be the easiest to consume and won’t risk harming your bone graft.
-Also, chewing on the opposite side of your mouth from your bone graft and cutting large foods into smaller pieces will help immensely in the first few weeks.
+Any procedure that disrupts your teeth, gums, and jaw will likely have you modifying how you eat and drink while you heal.
+Avoid foods that are hard, crunchy, or chewy, since these are most prone to causing pain and could trouble your sutures or the graft itself.
+Foods like applesauce, smoothies, and soups are easiest to consume and won’t risk harming your bone graft.
+Chewing on the opposite side of your mouth and cutting large foods into smaller pieces also helps in the first few weeks.

 Avoid Straws and Smoking

-While a dry socket isn’t as common with a bone graft as with having a tooth removed, it is still a painful possibility during your recovery.
-Avoiding the sucking motion of straws can also sometimes help you to avoid a grainy feeling that can occur as some of the bone grafting material comes loose from the graft site.
-And it’s not just for the air pulling that we recommend you avoid smoking after your bone graft.
-Nicotine slows down your body’s healing process and can increase your risk of infection after oral surgery, so it’s best to avoid it in all of its forms.
+While a dry socket isn’t as common with a bone graft as with a tooth extraction, it is still a painful possibility during recovery.
+Avoiding the sucking motion of straws can also help you avoid a grainy feeling that occurs as some grafting material comes loose from the site.
+And it is not just the air pulling that makes us recommend avoiding smoking.
+Nicotine slows your body’s healing and raises your risk of infection after oral surgery, so it is best to avoid it in all of its forms.

 Rest and Practice Patience

-Your body does most of its healing while you are resting, so use this procedure as an excuse to eat comforting foods while watching your favorite shows.
-While your initial soft tissue healing from your procedure will only take a few days to a couple of weeks, the internal healing that will provide your new smile with its durability can take a few months.
+Your body does most of its healing while you rest, so use this procedure as an excuse to eat comforting foods while watching your favorite shows.
+Your initial soft tissue healing takes only a few days to a couple of weeks, but the internal healing that gives your new smile its durability can take a few months.
+If anxiety is a concern for the procedure itself, ask us about IV sedation options for your comfort.

 Call with Concerns